-Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 6.1 Landlords must have processes in place to consider which complaints can be responded to as early as possible, and which require further investigation.
+6.1 Landlords must have processes in place to consider which complaints can be responded to as early as possible, and which require further investigation.
 Landlords must consider factors such as the complexity of the complaint and whether the resident is vulnerable or at risk.
 Most stage 1 complaints can be resolved promptly, and an explanation, apology or resolution provided to the resident.
-Yes Policy section 3.7 - 3.10.
-Complaints will be referred to our Customer Insight Team to complete a triage process and determine how the matter should be handled, preferred communication method and any vulnerabilities/support needs.
-Many complaints can be resolved quickly and fairly.
-However, if a vulnerable customer asks for extra time to allow them to submit their complaint or asks us to delay an investigation while we arrange a suitable time to visit them, we will always try to meet their needs.
-This can have an impact on our timescales, but our focus is on being customer-led and doing the right thing.
+Yes Policy section 2 Complaints will be referred to our Customer Insight Team to complete a triage process and determine how the matter should be handled, preferred communication method and any vulnerabilities/support needs are discussed with the customer. ----- --- ----- ------------------ --

 6.2 Complaints must be acknowledged, defined and logged at stage 1 of the complaints procedure within five working days of the complaint being received.
-Yes Policy section 3.7 - 3.10 Complaints will be referred to our Customer Insight Team to complete a triage process and determine how the matter should be handled, confirm preferred communication method and any vulnerabilities/support needs.
-We will contact the customer within five working days of receiving the complaint to acknowledge that the issue has been received and to confirm exactly what we need to investigate and what is needed to put things right.
-For us to handle a complaint fairly and consistently for our customers we will ask them to work with us and be clear about: • what we did wrong or failed to do • how has this affected them • what we can do to put things right. ----- -- ----- --------------------------- ---
+Yes Policy section 3.18 Complaints will be referred to our Customer Insight Team.
+We will contact the customer within five working days of the customer logging the complaint to acknowledge that the issue has been received and to confirm exactly what we need to investigate and what is needed to put things right.
+Our internal ICT system (Salesforce) supports The Customer Insight Team Leader to ensure complaints are responded to within 5 working days. ----- --- ----- --------------------- ---